Property Tax2026-03-16

 Refinance feesLine 14$1,500Closing statement

-Keep tax bills organised in folders labelled by Schedule E lines.
-Experts recommend reviewing local property tax assessments yearly.
+Keep tax bills organised in folders labelled by UK property pages (SA105) lines.
+Experts recommend reviewing local tax assessments yearly.
 This ensures full property rental tax benefits.

 Repairs, Maintenance, and Utilities

-Repairs under $2,500 (plumbing $1,200, roof patch $800) go on Schedule E line 14; utilities deduction averages $2,800/year for single-family rentals.
-Use IRS safe harbor rules for quick deductions.
+Repairs under $2,500 (plumbing $1,200, roof patch $800) go on UK property pages (SA105) line 14; utilities deduction averages $2,800/year for single-family rentals.
+Use HMRC safe harbor rules for quick deductions.
 These cover routine fixes without capitalisation.

 Safe harbors include de minimis ($2,500 limit), small taxpayer ($10K building), and routine maintenance.
 Examples: HVAC filter $150, painting $1,800, lawn care $900/yr.
 Distinguish from capital expenses like full roof replacement.

-• Organise receipts in Google Drive folders by Schedule E line numbers.
+• Organise receipts in Google Drive folders by UK property pages (SA105) line numbers.

 • Photograph repairs with date stamps for rental tax records.